 At Smallwood school we aim to promote healthy, independent and responsible members of society.

-We believe PSHE is an extremely important subject in developing our pupils’ understanding of their mental and physical health, to perfectly connect the pieces of personal, social and health education, emotional literacy, social skills and spiritual development (Jigsaw, 2020).
-As a school we have decided to take a mindful approach to the teaching and learning of PSHE and use the Jigsaw PSHE scheme for the planning and delivery of discrete learning.
+We believe PSHE is an extremely important subject in developing our pupils’ understanding of their mental and physical health, to perfectly connect the pieces of personal, social and health education, emotional literacy, social skills and spiritual development.
+As a school we have decided to take a mindful approach to the teaching and learning of PSHE and use the PATHs curriculum

 This scheme of work has a clear progression of skills that is built on the mindful approach to PSHE, while fulfilling the Department for Education’s statutory guidance on Relationships, Sex and Health education.

 Our intent is for children to be taught PSHE in a calm environment where they feel safe and free to express their opinions and feelings, while supporting and listening to the ideas and emotions of others.
-We aim to teach PSHE discretely each week for a minimum of 30 minutes as well as taking a holistic approach so the themes that are covered in PSHE lessons are running throughout each and every school day.
+We teach PSHE discretely twice a week for a minimum of 30 minutes as well as taking a holistic approach so the themes that are covered in PSHE lessons are running throughout each and every school day.